 Now, make as if you are going to download a 700 Megabytes file.
 What will happen is that your browser will make an estimation of the Downtime.
 However, you can monitor your downloads with several tools available on the Internet.
 Let's say you have a 1Mbps Internet connection from your ISP which means that your speed will be 65.5KB/s.

 700 x 1024 = 716800 kilobytes (convert from 700 megabytes to kilobytes)

 Therefore, if 65.5 kilobytes downloads in 1 sec (i.e 65.5kB = 1 s) then, 716800 kilobytes will download in 716800/65.5 = 5870.6 seconds

 5870.597870598 / 60 = 97 minutes

-Assume we have still have to subscribe to a 1 mb.
+Assume we have still had to subscribe to a 1 Mb.
 The trick is that when you buy an internet connection.
 Your ISP does not inform you or commit themselves to what is required! and evade the fact by using the famous word "up to"!!
-What i am referring is that your pay the internet connection up to "xxx kbps"
+What I am referring is that you pay the internet connection up to "xxx kbps"